danielwilczak101/EasyGA/README.md

 # EasyGA - A general solution to Genetic Algorithms

-The projects has just started
+The project has just started

 ## Installation